ayonli/jsext/README.md

 In Node.js and Bun, the `module` can be either a CommonJS module or an ES module, **node_modules** and built-in modules are also supported.

-In browser and Deno, the `module` can only be an ES module, and is relative to the current URL (or working directory for Deno) if not absolute.
+In browser and Deno, the `module` can only be an ES module.

 In Bun and Deno, the `module` can also be a TypeScript file.